 I had just bought some Rose flavored Turkish delight and I wanted to get back to my hotel to eat it!
 He protests one last time.

 “Wait!
 Do you know what my shirt is made of?”

 (I’m sure that you can guess the material…)

 Like most British people, I have something of a fetish for tea.
 All types of tea.

 Black tea, green tea, herbal tea.
 Apple tea, oolong tea, camomile tea.
 You name it.

-Turkey is the one of the largest consumers of tea in the world.
-Fellow tea lovers will be in their elements here!
+Turkey is one of the largest consumers of tea in the world.
+Fellow tea lovers will be in their element here!